-- GOAL 1: Preserve and maintain the defined floodplain according to the Federal guidelines outlined in the agreement between the City of Littleton and the State of Colorado (October 13, 1977) which safeguards the community from the potential flooding danger of the South Platte River. - Implement the most practical management methods while maintaining compliance with the U.S.A.C.E. standards as defined in Design Memorandum Volume I and II and as stated in the floodplain regulations prescribed by the Secretary of the Army, Code of Federal Regulations, Title 33.
+- GOAL 1: Preserve and maintain the defined floodplain according to the Federal guidelines outlined in the agreement between the City of Littleton and the State of Colorado (October 13, 1977) which safeguards the community from the potential flooding danger of the South Platte River. - 1.
+At all times, staff will implement the most practical management methods while maintaining compliance with the U.S.A.C.E. standards as defined in Design Memorandum Volume I and II and as stated in the floodplain regulations prescribed by the Secretary of the Army, Code of Federal Regulations, Title 33.
 Navigation and Navigable Waters, Chapter II.
 Corps of Engineers, Department of the Army, Department of Defense, Part 208.
-Flood Control Regulations, Section 208.10, Local Flood Protection Works; maintenance and operation of structures and facilities. - Monitor the resource and report any events or changes in the resource, which would require additional U.S.A.C.E. management recommendations. - Actively seek the recommendations and approval of the U.S.A.C.E for all construction projects undertaken in the park. - Promote public support of management towards this goal. - GOAL 2: Manage the resource as a natural ecosystem while maximizing the restoration of natural habitat areas for indigenous species. - Implement the most practical resource management methods to minimize the impact of all park improvement or construction projects. - Design and implement an adequate reclamation/revegetation program to provide native vegetation communities representative of the area's ecosystems, wildlife habitat, visual enhancement, soil stabilization and definition of visitor travel routes. - Manage the park to provide maintenance and regeneration of the riparian and upland ecosystem. - Implement the most appropriate enhancement programs, management techniques and regulations, and visitor management techniques to ensure wildlife propagation, population stabilization and protection. - Implement the most appropriate enhancement programs, stocking programs and regulations to develop a "quality" fisheries resource. - Actively seek the recommendations of County or State specialists prior to the implementation of herbicide control programs for noxious or undesirable plant species. - Monitor, document and evaluate wildlife residents, migrations and behavior to determine population needs and to provide management and background information for interpretive programs.
+Flood Control Regulations, Section 208.10, Local Flood Protection Works; maintenance and operation of structures and facilities. - 2.
+On a weekly basis, staff shall monitor the floodplain and report any events or changes which would require additional U.S.A.C.E. management recommendations or could impede flood flows. - 3.
+Staff will actively seek the recommendations and approval of the U.S.A.C.E for all construction projects undertaken in the park prior to budget allocation for those projects. - 4.
+The purpose of South Platte Park as primarily a flood-control solution will be a component of the messaging and brand presented in brochures, programs, exhibits and articles whenever practicable, in accordance with the overall Interpretive Plan. - GOAL 2: Manage the resource as a natural ecosystem while maximizing the restoration of natural habitat areas for indigenous species. - 1.
+Staff will maintain and follow a Resource Management Procedures manual, updated annually, that documents the most successful and practical resource management techniques for the Park based on actual outcomes or industry research. - 2.
+By the end of 2017, South Platte Park will implement a Temporary Access Permit system for all construction projects, easement disturbances, or park improvements to ensure any disturbed areas achieve equivalent or greater habitat quality than prior to work. - 3.
+Staff will eliminate non-native invasive species using an integrated weed control plan outlined in the operations manual and developed with input from County, State, and industry specialists.
+The target will be to treat all List A species present annually, to reduce populations of List B species, to prevent growth if not reduce populations of List C species, and to target specific non-list non-native species that cause habitat degradation in the Park.